matrix-org/matrix-spec-proposals/proposals/3131-verifying-with-qr-codes-2.md

-# MSCxxxx: Verifying with QR codes v2
+# MSC3131: Verifying with QR codes v2

 [MSC1544](https://github.com/matrix-org/matrix-doc/pull/1544) defines a way of verifying using QR codes.
 However, some [concerns were